mike99mac/nagios-doc/nginx.md

 - Create a Python 3.10 virtual environment:

 ```
-sudo python3.10 -m venv venv
+sudo /usr/local/lib/python3.10 -m venv venv
 ```

 - Will this work?

 ## Change ownership and permissions
-The ownership and permissions of the virtual environment must be modified so the user ``nginx`` can write to it.
+The ownership and permissions of the virtual environment should be modified so the user ``nginx`` can write to it.
 To do so, perform the following steps.

 - This should work
 ```